glorialulu/TSNet/docs/transient.rst

 The simulation of burst and leakage is very similar.
 They shared the same set of governing equations.
 The only difference is that the burst event is simulated only during the transient calculation and not included in the initial condition calculation.
-In WMOC, the burst is assumed to be developed linearly, indicating that the burst area increases linearly from zero to the a specific size during a certain time period.
+In tsnet, the burst is assumed to be developed linearly, indicating that the burst area increases linearly from zero to the a specific size during a certain time period.
 Thus, a burst event can be added by defined the start and end time of the